Niyaaz93/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. Deleting the file betty from the tmp/holberton directory.
 9. Delete the directory named holberton from the tmp directory.
 10. Changing the previous directory.
+11. Listing all content in the current, parent of the current, and boot directories, in long format.
+12. Printing the type of file for the file named iamafile in the tmp directory.
+13. Creating a symbolic link to the file ls in the bin directory.
+14. Copying all html files from the current directory into the parent directory, only including files not present in the parent directory or newer versions of present files.
+15. Moving all files that begin with an uppercase letter to the tmp/u directory.
+16. Deleting all files in the current directory that end with the character ~.
+17. Creating the directories welcome/, welcome/to/, and welcome/to/holberton in the current directory.
+18. Listing all the files and directories of the current directory separated by commas.
+19. Creating a file that will use the command file to detect Holberton data files.